yabellini/SitioAcademico/content/blog/2024_learningtocode/_index.md

 layout: list-sidebar # list, list-sidebar, list-grid

 # for list-sidebar layout
-# Photo by <a href="https://unsplash.com/@cwmonty?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Chris Montgomery</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+# Photo by

 sidebar:
-  title: Experiences teaching on-line
+  title: Learning Programming in 30 lessons
   author: Yanina Bellini Saibene
   description: |
-    In this series of blog posts I will give details of how I taught on-line in different situations during the COVID-19 pandemic.
+    In this series of blog posts I will document the experience of teaching my 15 year old nephew to program in 30 lessons.

   text_link_label: ""
   text_link_url: ""